Home Best Vancouver Places Vancouver’s Best Parks and Nature Vancouver’s Golden Ears Provincial Park Alouette Lake Beach and Campground

 In the Alouette Lake Area

 Alouette Lake is in Golden Ears Provincial Park, which is one of the largest parks in British Columbia.
 There is a river and trails to waterfalls just a short drive from the Alouette Lake beach and campground.
-There are also extensive trails throughout the park, which are popular with both hikers and horseback riders.
+The park also features extensive trails that are popular with both hikers and horseback riders.

 Not far from Alouette Lake is Rolley Lake, another one of our top recommended provincial campgrounds, and Stave Falls Powerhouse, where BC Hydro has an interesting visitor’s centre, which is an especially good place to go on rainy days while camping.